-Elisaveta “Leiza” Dolghih is a partner at Lewis Brisbois Bisgaard & Smith LLP, where she handles complex commercial, employment, non-competition, and trade secrets litigation in state and federal courts around the country.
+Elisaveta “Leiza” Dolghih is the managing partner at Dolghih Law Group PLLC, where she handles complex commercial, employment, non-competition, and trade secrets litigation in state and federal courts around the country.

-She has extensive courtroom experience, including multiple jury trials, bench trials, and injunction evidentiary hearings, in person and via Zoom.
+She has extensive courtroom experience, including multiple jury trials, bench trials, temporary restraining order and injunction evidentiary hearings, in person and via Zoom.

-Leiza is a Co-Chair of Lewis Brisbois’ Trade Secrets Practice Area, and is often called upon by the clients to assist with key employee moves between competitors.
+Before opening her own firm, Leiza co-chaired a trade secrets practice at the sixth largest firm in the United States.
+She is often called upon by the clients to assist with key employee moves between competitors.
 She advises clients on the best protection measures for their trade secrets, and, when necessary, litigates trade secrets misappropriation, non-competition, non-solicitation and other claims that are frequently brought when employees move between competing employers.